Copyright © 2015-2026 Michael P. Loucks

 "Changing the subject, are you doing your usual Saturday tasks?"
 Keiko asked.

-"Yes, Bianca and I will go to the grocery store and dry cleaner, and after lunch, we'll resume working on a baby.
+"Yes, Bianca and I will go to the grocery store and the dry cleaner, and after lunch, we'll resume working on a baby.
 Other than that, I'm all yours!"

 "You're seeing Violet tomorrow, right?"